swapnadeepmohapatra/OSGeo-App/readme.md

 ## What I learned

 I have been developing apps using Java but my experience with Kotlin limited to the classic Hello World app.
 But to work in OSGeo i had to develop app in Kotlin.
+So, I tried my hands with Kotlin.

+Also I didn't have much experience with API making but here I made a very complex REST API.

+So I was a great learning experience working for Google Code-In and OSGeo

 ## Difficulties I faced.

+Every developer faces error and bugs, there is no one who has coded flawlessly.
+I got a lot of error and a bunch of `Null Pointer Exception` .
+But after intense debugging I was able to get rid of all the errors.
+But it was really a great experience working with all these errors.